 SOC 560.
 SOCIAL STRATIFICATION.
+Social class and its effect on human behavior.
+Emphasis on political change as a response to class consciousness.
 3 (Sum)

-SOC 565.
-SOCIOLOGY OF WORK.
-3
+SOC 565, SOCIOLOGY OF WORK, 3

 SOC 567.
 SOCIOLOGY OF DEVELOPMENT.
 3

 SOC 568.
 GENDER AND DEVELOPMENT.
 This course engages in sociological analyses of central issues and processes surrounding the social, political and economic transformation of societies from gender-sensitive perspectives.
 It is based on the premise that development affects women and men, rural and urban people, rich and poor, differently.
 It adopts a comparative, historical, and global perspective in attempting to decipher a changing world and changing gendered views of the world.
 3